 - a.
-If the Department determines that an adverse incident was as a result of the Operator's and/or for-hire Applicator's activity, the Operator is required to provide a written report to the Department via email to habgp@dep.nj.gov within ten (10) days of the incident.
+If the Department determines that an adverse incident was as a result of the Operator's and/or for-hire Applicator's activity, the Operator is required to provide a written report to the Department via email to habgp@dep.nj.gov within ten (10) days of notice from the Department.
 The report shall include the following information: - i.
-Information required to be provided to the NJDEP Hotline, as specified above; - ii.
-Date and time the Operator contacted the Department notifying of the adverse incident; - iii.
+Information required to be provided to the NJDEP Hotline, as specified in Part I Section G.1.a of this permit; - ii.
+Date and time the Operator contacted the Department notifying of the adverse incident;

+- iii.
 Location of adverse incident, including the names of any waters affected and appearance of those waters (sheen, color, clarity, etc.); - iv.
 A description of the circumstances of the adverse incident, including, 1) species affected, 2) number of individuals and 3) approximate size of dead or distressed organism; - v.
 Magnitude of the effect (e.g., aquatic square area or total stream distance affected); - vi.
 Name and quantity of product applied, and method application; - vii.
-Description of the habitat and the circumstances under which the incident occurred (including any available ambient water data for product applied); and - viii.
+Description of the habitat and the circumstances under which the incident occurred (including any available ambient water data for product applied); - viii.
 Action to be taken to prevent recurrence of adverse incidents.